kmolski/acme-bot/docs/shell_syntax.md

 !units "1 millilightsecond" kilometer
 ```

-Commands can have many kinds of arguments (matched in this exact order):
+Arguments can have the following types (matched in this exact order):
 - Integers
 - Booleans: yes/no, true/false, enable/disable, on/off
 - [File content substitutions](#file-content-substitution)